LSU, USC move up behind UGA, Ohio St, Michigan, TCU in CFP

 LSU moved up to fifth and Southern California was sixth Tuesday night in the College Football Playoff rankings behind Georgia, Ohio State, Michigan and TCU.

-Michigan is at Ohio State on Saturday and USC hosts Notre Dame, which checked in at 15th in the selection committee's rankings.
+Michigan (11-0) is at Ohio State (11-0) on Saturday and USC hosts Notre Dame (8-3), which checked in at 15th in the selection committee's rankings.

 There are two more rankings left.
 The final ones on Dec.
 4 set the field for the College Football Playoff.
 The semifinals will be played Dec.
 31 in the Peach and Fiesta bowls.
 The national championship game will be played at SoFi Stadium in Inglewood, California.